davidlope/DSF-compendium-GC/README.md

         └── Batchfragmenter.ipynb    # PYTHON code in JUPYTER Notebooks used to create molecular fragments of compounds based on figure 1 in figures

 ## Prerequisites
-At least Python 3.6 or access to Google Colab/ Jupyter Notebooks To install RDKit, you can find installation instructions below.
+At least Python 3.6 or access to Google Colab/ Jupyter Notebooks.
+To install RDKit, you can find installation instructions below.
 ## Installation
 In JUPYTER Notebooks use the following line to install RDKIT: